specklesystems/speckle-docs/workspaces/billing.md

 When a subscription lapses:
 - All Workspace data remains intact and accessible in read-only mode.
-- You cannot create new versions, add members, or make edits until the subscription is reactivated.
+- You cannot create new versions, add members, or edit until the subscription is reactivated.

 ## Notes

-For detailed pricing and feature comparisons, refer to the in-app billing section.
-To upgrade, manage members, or adjust your Workspace settings, visit **Settings > Billing** in the Workspace interface.
+The in-app billing section provides detailed pricing and feature comparisons.
+To upgrade, manage members, or adjust your Workspace settings, visit Settings > Billing in the Workspace interface.

 If you have questions or require assistance, contact [Speckle Support](mailto:support@speckle.systems).